opencord/voltha-helm-charts/README.md

 The important settings are

-**NOTE:** _Note hostname and port will vary depending on how you deploy as well as how the Ingress controller is accessed from outside the cluster._
+**NOTE:** _Note hostname and port will vary depending on how you deploy as well as how the Ingress controller is accessed from outside the cluster.
+If you are deploying VOLTHA locally edit your `/etc/hosts` file adding at the end the same hostname you specified in the `voltctl` config, as an example `127.0.0.1 voltha.voltha.com`_

 - `--server`/`server` - the value of the external IP address of the ingress controller and the port on which it is listening (_ex:_ `localhost:443` or